In this article

-Keeping the channels of communication open during a project can often prevent problems turning into official complaints.
-Try to deal with your customer directly - either face to face or over the phone.
-You’re less likely to misunderstand each other that way.
+Keeping the channels of communication open during and after a project can often prevent problems turning into official complaints.
+Try to deal with your customer directly, whether that’s face to face or over the phone, as you’re less likely to misunderstand each other.

 This works both ways - if you try to dodge responsibility, take too long to make restitution or fail to provide excellent customer service in any way, those failures are what people will remember.